 Elastic: An elasticated waistline helps to ensure a personalised fit and will adapt naturally to your body.
 An elastic waistline offers the greatest flexibility and is also good at keeping you comfortable and staying up!

-Tights for you body type
+Tights for your body type

 Women come in all shapes and sizes and we’re self conscious at the best of times, so when it comes to compromising positions in the gym, we want to feel comfortable and look our best.
-Fortunately, fitness wear can be flattering and there is a shape and style which will suit almost everyone.
+Fortunately, women's fitness clothing can be flattering and there is a shape and style which will suit almost everyone.

 Women with curvier legs should opt for tights which downplay thicker thighs, a wide supportive waistband will help keep everything tucked in and a ¾ leg will draw attention to your ankle and the thinner part of your calves.

 For petite women, the first battle is always finding tights with bottoms which don’t drag along the floor behind you.
 Combine this with a higher waist which provides the illusion of lengthier pins and you're onto a winner.
-Women's tights made with spandex are easy to mould to a shorter leg due to the materials stretch properties, whereas cotton would need to be tailored.
+Women's tights made with spandex are easy to mould to a shorter leg due to the material's stretch properties, whereas cotton would need to be tailored.

 Gym Tight Materials

 Nylon is thin and lightweight, it wicks sweat away quickly and dries fast.
-Nylon can also have rip resisting properties, making it a strong and durable material.
+Nylon can also have rip-resisting properties, making it a strong and durable material.
 Nylon dries quickly, making it a good choice for high intensity workout tights.

 Cotton is often picked for gym tights as it is the most comfortable against the skin.
-It is particularly good for resistance training where there won't be lots of chafing or perspiration risk, and comfort is prioritised over function, however cotton loses its shape after continuous wear.
+It is particularly good for resistance training where there won't be lots of chafing or perspiration risk and comfort is prioritised over function, however cotton loses its shape after continuous wear.

 Cotton blends combine the comfort and feel of cotton with the technical function of other materials.
 Combining cotton and spandex allows cotton to retain its shape and elasticity.